 Determining when and how to phase out responsibility for decision making can be difficult.
 A care manager can give you a sense of the stage of dementia.
-He or she can help walk you through the formal diagnosis process.
-A care manager can also help you find resources now and to plan for the future.
+They can help walk you through the formal diagnosis process.
+A care manager can also help you find resources now and plan for the future.

 Even if the memory loss condition is not curable, there are things you can do to make daily life more pleasant for all of you.

 It’s very important that you reach out and get help.
 Caring for someone with dementia can be physically and emotionally taxing.
 Family members need patience, strength, and regular breaks from caregiving.
 Support groups can be extremely helpful for providing tips about daily life and coping with the stress.
 They can also tell you about other programs and sources of support.

 People with dementia also need support and access to others who know what it’s like.
 Joining a support group of people with dementia during the early-stage is invaluable for them!

 You don’t have to do this alone At Agape Care, we understand dementia.
 Give us a call at 717-393-7308.
 We’d be happy to help with resources for everyone in the family.